starforever/leetcode/README.md

 Organization
 ------------

-The solutions to a given problem are put in a separate folder bearing the same name as that problem.
+The solutions to a given problem are put in a separate folder with the name of the ID of that problem.
 For most of the problems, there is a single solution in a file named `Solution.java`.
 For some problems, there exist multiple solutions in files `Solution_<method>.java`, where `<method>` is a descriptive keyword to distinguish different approaches.